JerryShuaiWANG/Pt-HTVS-ML/README.md

 # Pt-HTVS-ML
-This is Pt emitter HTVS paper.
+This is for the Pt-emitter HTVS paper.
 The data and code will be upload in a moment.